-The complexity of our love for pets has developed for more 50,000 years, the date, which archaeological evidence suggests, we first became fond of animals.
+The complexity of our love for pets has developed for more than 50,000 years—the date, archaeological evidence suggests, we first became fond of animals.

-While our helpless love for animals is demonstrable; why, we love them (not to mention invest, sacrifice, and finance to the point of absurdity) is less clear.
+While our helpless love for animals is demonstrable, why we love them (not to mention why we invest, sacrifice, and finance to the point of absurdity) is less clear.

 Fortunately, at the intersection of psychology, sociology, neuroscience, even biology sits the new science of anthrozoology.
 In this wonderfully researched and thoughtfully captured book, Animals Among Us, biologist John Bradshaw sets out to answer why pets?

 How does evolution explain the belief that animals awaken our souls?
-Or a recent Gallop poll that found 44% of U. S. cat owners wouldn’t part for their pet for less than $1 million dollars?
+Or a recent Gallop poll that found 44% of US cat owners wouldn’t part with their pet for less than $1 million dollars?
 We are helplessly devoted to pets.
-Surely the survivalist in us would select out of these ridiculous habits to spend resources more wisely.
+Surely, the survivalist in us would select out of these ridiculous habits to spend resources more wisely.

 We might look at pet keeping as no more than an evolutionary accident that’s never been selected out, because, while we may indulge in it when we have surplus resources at our disposal, we can abandon the practice whenever it becomes a problem.

-He tries, “Any health benefits that result from ownership of a dog we can plausibly ascribe to the relaxing effects of exposure to green spaces,” but that doesn’t’ explain why people who live in city apartments walk their dog to the nearest cement-surrounded tree, while remaining on their phone, only to return indoors, find this ownership worthwhile in the long run.
+He tries: “Any health benefits that result from ownership of a dog we can plausibly ascribe to the relaxing effects of exposure to green spaces.”
+But that doesn’t explain why people who live in city apartments and walk their dog to the nearest cement-surrounded tree while remaining on their phone, only to return indoors, find this ownership worthwhile in the long run.

 I think our modern obsession with pets addresses, first and foremost, our current loneliness and separateness from each other and from nature.
-Which is not a humanity thing, it is a civilization thing.
+Which is not a humanity thing; it is a civilization thing.
+1

-There might just be a time when we decide as a civilization that pet ownership is most costly than the benefits and a new generation suddenly decides, no pets!
+There might just be a time when we decide as a civilization that pet ownership is more costly than the benefits, and a new generation suddenly decides “no pets!”
 But let’s not forget the animal’s co-evolving to make themselves useful and attractive.
 As those who have opened their souls to pets know, we might think we’re in charge, but we’re really not.